coconutpalm/righttypes/README.md

 # RightTypes

-In RightTypes, a type constructor is a function that behaves like `identity` for valid input.

-By expressing types this way, type constructor functions provide machine and human-readable documentation and don't pollute the rest of your code.

-In the exceptional case, a type constructor function returns a value that unambiguously is an error value (containing detailed diagnostics) or throws ex-info with this diagnostic value in ex-data.

-Because type constructor functions of this style behave like identity in the normal case, their presence is completely transparent to the rest of your code.
+Utilities to do typey things in Clojure in a way that's more idiomatic to Lisp than many prior attempts.
+Mostly standalone functions and macros; not a framework!

+## What do I get?

+Foundational utilities that enrich Clojure's already-rich type system:

+*  Idiomatic schemas / "type constructors"
+*  A collection of "empty" values to unambiguously designate error and non-error conditions.
+These automatically compose correctly under string concatination and `mapcat` (`flatMap` if you're coming from Scala) operations.
+*  A `failure` multimethod for polymorphically defining what values designate failures.
+*  A `convert` multimethod preconfigured to ease Java date/time type madness and much more.

+Additional low-level but domain-specific utilities for dealing with multiline strings, converting among various naming conventions, Java interop and more.

 ## Guiding principles

-*  Not a framework - Just some functions / macros that stand on their own.
+*  Not just type checking; includes features Scala programmers miss but without macros (a monoid zero value)
 *  Doesn't try to \"boil the ocean\" or be the One Type Library to Rule Them All.
 *  Coexists with and enhances other Clojure \"type\" libraries including Specs and Malli.
 *  Totally transparent to the rest of your code.
-*  The core is approximately a page of code.
+*  The core type checking namespace is approximately a printed page of code.
 You could maintain it if you had to / wanted to.
 *  0 dependencies.
-*  Thoroughly tested using rich comment form tests that illustrate correct usage.
+*  Tested using rich comment form tests that illustrate correct usage.

+## Schemas / checking

+A few simple functions and macros that make it much easier to specify expected (nested) data schemas and check values.
+Not a framework!
+Want to know more?

+In RightTypes, a type constructor is just a function that behaves like `identity` for valid input and returns (or throws) a value that is unambiguously an error otherwise.

+By expressing types this way, type constructor functions provide machine and human-readable documentation and don't pollute the rest of your code.
+Types expressed this way are congruent with Specs and Malli.
+They enhance your code base and don't get in the way.

 ## Show me some code